Slava/label-tool/README.md

 - `API_PORT` - to differentiate the port for the API to run on (should be only used in dev)
 - `UPLOADS_PATH` - absolute path where the app stores uploaded images, defaults to server's folder 'uploads'
 - `DATABASE_FILE_PATH` - absolute path of the file where the app stores the SQLite data.
 Defaults to `database.sqlite` in the server folder
+- `ADMIN_PASSWORD` - sets a simple password on all non-labeler actions (stored in a hased form).

 ## Run in Docker